CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

     kubectl create -f cinder-persistentvolumeclaim.yaml

-You  should be  able to  see that  the PersistentVolumeClaim  has been created and bound to a Cinder volume by running "kubectl get pvc":
+You should be able to see that the PersistentVolumeClaim has been created and bound to a Cinder volume by running `kubectl get pvc`:

     kubectl get pvc
     NAME       STATUS    VOLUME                                     CAPACITY   ACCESSMODES   STORAGECLASS   AGE myvolume   Bound     pvc-0091714a-80e4-11e7-8cd2-fa163ee59413   1Gi        RWO           standard       3s

 When the PersistentVolumeClaim is deleted, the Cinder volume is also deleted.
 You will also be able to see the Cinder volume via OpenStack.
-See [the  documentation for  persistent volumes] for  more information about that.
+See the [documentation for persistent volumes] for more information.
 Note that you should only manage the volume via Kubernetes if it is created via Kubernetes.
-Managing the volume via OpenStack may cause unexpected behavior of the PersistentVolumeClaim in Kubernetes.
+Managing the volume via OpenStack may cause unexpected PersistentVolumeClaim behavior in Kubernetes.

 ## Limitations

-The clusters  deployed by Magnum  in Pouta come with  some limitations that mean that you probably should not use them for running production services.
+Clusters deployed by Magnum in Pouta come with some limitations that mean that you probably should not use them for running production services.

 -   You can only launch Kubernetes clusters for now.
-Docker Swarm clusters are  also seemingly  created correctly (the  cluster goes into  CREATE\_COMPLETE  state),  but  they do  not  seem  to  work properly  after that.
-Creation  of Mesos  clusters would  require support  for the  AWS CloudFormation  API  in Heat,  which is  not enabled in the cloud platform at this time.
+Docker Swarm clusters are also seemingly created correctly (the cluster enters the CREATE\_COMPLETE state), but they do not seem to work properly after that.
+Creation of Mesos clusters would require support for the AWS CloudFormation API in Heat, which is presently not enabled in the cloud platform.
--   Uses self-signed certificates: the  certificates used for APIs and services running the cluster are self-signed
+-   Use self-signed certificates: the certificates used for APIs and services running the cluster are self-signed.
--   Only single master deployments are supported: the master node is a single point of failure
+-   Only single master deployments are supported: the master node is a single point of failure.
--   Slave nodes  are not scheduled using an  anti-affinity host group: it is  possible for  multiple slave  nodes to end  up on  the same physical server, which  means failure of that  physical server can take down multiple slave nodes at once
+-   Slave nodes are not scheduled using an anti-affinity host group: it is possible for multiple slave nodes to end up on the same physical server, which means failure of that physical server can take down multiple slave nodes at once.
--    LoadBalancer resources  cannot be  created in  Kubernetes as  the underlying cloud  platform does not  have this feature  enabled at this time.
+-   LoadBalancer resources cannot be created in Kubernetes as the underlying cloud platform does not presently have this feature enabled.

 ## Further reading